ibrahimMH13/grokkingAlgorithmsExamples/README.md

 # grokkingAlgorithmsExamples

-for run the examples from into this repository run php fileName in your terminal
+for run the examples from this repository run php fileName in your terminal
 #for example
 php Chapter1\binarySearch.php